09 Dec Does Your Dog Have Arthritis? Here’s What You Need to Know

 Thankfully, if your dog is diagnosed with osteoarthritis there are multiple ways to manage it!

-Because there is no cure for osteoarthritis, you are not treating your dog’s condition as much as managing it.
+Because there is no cure for osteoarthritis, you are not treating your dog’s condition as much as you are managing it.
 Management is focused on controlling pain, decreasing inflammation, improving quality of life, and slowing any development of the disease.

 - Soft, padded orthopedic bedding